Vahidpro/clean-code-notes/README.md

 ## Use Descriptive Names
 > “You know you are working on clean code when each routine turns out to be pretty much what you expected.”

+The smaller and more focused a function is, the easier it is to choose a descriptive name Don’t be afraid to make a name long.
+A long descriptive name is better than a short enigmatic name.
+A long descriptive name is better than a long descriptive comment.

+## Function Arguments
+The ideal number of arguments for a function is zero (niladic).
+Next comes one (monadic), followed closely by two (dyadic).
+Three arguments (triadic) should be avoided where possible.
+More than three (polyadic) requires very special justification—and then shouldn’t be used anyway.

+## Flag Arguments
+Flag arguments are ugly.
+Passing a boolean into a function is a truly terrible practice.
+It immediately complicates the signature of the method, loudly proclaiming that this function does more than one thing.
+It does one thing if the flag is true and another if the flag is false!

+## Dyadic Function
+**The parts we ignore are where the bugs will hide.**

+There are times, of course, where two arguments are appropriate.
+For example, `Point p = new Point(0,0);` is perfectly reasonable.
+Cartesian points naturally take two arguments.
+Indeed, we’d be very surprised to see `new Point(0)`.
+However, the two arguments in this case are ordered components of a single value!
+Whereas `output-Stream` and `name` have neither a natural cohesion, nor a natural ordering.

+Dyads aren’t evil, and you will certainly have to write them.
+However, you should be aware that they come at a cost and should take advantage of what mechanims may be available to you to convert them into monads.

+## Argument Objects
+When a function seems to need more than two or three arguments, it is likely that some of those arguments ought to be wrapped into a class of their own.
+Consider, for example, the difference between the two following declarations:
+`Circle makeCircle(double x, double y, double radius);` `Circle makeCircle(Point center, double radius);` Reducing the number of arguments by creating objects out of them may seem like cheating, but it’s not.
+When groups of variables are passed together, the way `x` and `y` are in the example above, they are likely part of a concept that deserves a name of its own.